exasol/sqlalchemy-exasol/doc/user_guide/pooling/session_reset.rst

 statement within a given connection, the connection may not be used to impersonate other users afterward.

-In consequence auch a connection may not be suited for further reuse and needs to be discarded.
+In consequence such a connection may not be suited for further reuse and needs to be discarded.

 .. _impersonate: https://docs.exasol.com/db/latest/sql/impersonate.htm